binarykitchen/videomail-client/README.md

 The included JS file `/dist/videomail-client.js` is already browserified and lies in the `dist` folder.

-If you remove `disableSubmit` then you will see a submit button to post the video and make it persistent.
-This requires a little more code, see examples directory.
+If you remove `disableSubmit`, then you will see a submit button to post the video and make it persistent.
+This requires a bit more code, see examples directory.

 <a name="demo"></a>
 ## Demo / Fully working version

 Check out the full version with all its features on [videomail.io](https://videomail.io) itself.
-My aim is to turn this into a stable product in the near future with some external assistance.
+Aim is to turn this into a stable product in the near future with some external assistance.

 That site runs on AngularJS where I just include `require('videomail-client')` in the app logic and bundle all that through Browserify.

+More live examples are coming.

 <a name="options"></a>
 ## Options

 There are many options you can pass onto the VideomailClient constructor.
-Check out the annotated source code of [src/options.js](https://github.com/binarykitchen/videomail-client/blob/master/src/options.js)
+Check out the annotated source code at [src/options.js](https://github.com/binarykitchen/videomail-client/blob/master/src/options.js)

 In most cases, these defaults are good enough.
 But `siteName` should be changed when you deploy your own site, see <a href="#whitelist">Whitelist</a>.